Scientific foundation for ithlete

 The following material is based on extracts from US patent 8666482 and links to relevant supporting research, and explains how ithlete measures HRV and creates training indications for the user.

-Scientific basis for the ithlete measurement
+Scientific foundation for ithlete measurement

 Choice of HRV parameter